ai-biomed/seas/docs/about.md

 # Contact Us
 If you have questions or comments about the database contents, please email Dr. Jake Chen, jakechen@uab.edu.

 If you need any technical support, please email Samuel Bharti, sbharti@uab.edu.
 Our lab: AI.MED Laboratory, University of Alabama at Birmingham, Alabama, USA.
-Link: http://bio.informatics.uab.edu/